-- 2.1 This Specification responds to three significant developments in children's social care policy: - (i)A shift in focus from time and task to the outcomes achieved. - (ii) Personalization and Self-Directed Support, with people having more choice and control over the services they receive; and - (iii) The Care Act 2014 with its emphasis on promoting wellbeing and preventing, delaying future social care needs. - 2.2Introduction of the Care Act 2014 sets the national context for this service.
-Haringey Council will seek services that: - (i)Promote children and young people's wellbeing. - (ii) Enable children and young people and families and prevent the need for care and support. - (iii) Put children and young people and their families in control of their lives so they can pursue opportunities to realize their potential. - 2.3 Ensure children and young people and their families have a selection of high quality of services providers able to deliver variety of services. - 2.4 Service Providers will be expected to deliver against the child and young person's Individual Outcomes Plans and the key service requirements and outcomes set out in the Specification and in line with the key Care Act 2014 Outcomes: - Maintaining personal hygiene. - Managing continence needs. - Being appropriately clothed. - Being able to make use of the home safely. - Maintaining a habitable home environment. - Developing and maintaining family or other personal relationships and avoiding social isolation. - Access and engaging in education and activities. - Making use of necessary facilities or services in the local community, (health appointments, escorting, public transport or recreational facilities and other services. - Managing and maintaining nutrition.
+- 2.1 This Specification responds to three significant developments in adult social care policy: - (i) A shift in focus from time and task to the outcomes achieved; - (ii) Personalization and Self-Directed Support, with people having more choice and control over the services they receive; and - (iii) The Care Act 2014 with its emphasis on promoting wellbeing and preventing, delaying future social care needs. - 2.2 Introduction of the Care Act 2014 sets the national context for this service.
+Haringey Council will seek services that: (i)Promote people's wellbeing; - (ii) Enable people to prevent and postpone the need for care and support; - (iii) Put people in control of their lives so they can pursue opportunities to realize their potential; and - (iv) Ensure people have high quality services and have a variety of Service Providers to choose from whom (taken together) provides a variety of services. - 2.3 Service Providers will be expected to deliver against the Service Users Individual Outcomes Plans and the key service requirements and outcomes set out in the Specification and in line with the key Care Act 2014 Outcomes: - Managing and maintaining nutrition; - Maintaining personal hygiene; - Managing continence needs; - Being appropriately clothed; - Being able to make use of the home safely; - Maintaining a habitable home environment; - Developing and maintaining family or other personal relationships, and avoiding social isolation; - Access and engaging in work, training, education or volunteering; and - Making use of necessary facilities or services in the local community, including public transport, or recreational facilities or services